radlee/CapeTownGreen/index.md

 ### Look at it

 You should write all your code in `app.js`.
-The `support.js` file contains some helper functions that has been written for you, don't edit this file!
-All the HTML & CSS are supplied.
+The `support.js` file contains some helper functions that have been written for you.
+Don't edit this file!
+All the HTML & CSS is supplied: don't edit these either!

 You need to install `http-server`.
 Install it using : `sudo npm install -g http-server`.
 To start the web server, open a terminal window, change into the CapeTownGreen folder (the one you cloned from GitHub) and type `http-server`.